MakerUknow/VulnerableDiceRoll/README.md

 ### 1. Initial Setup
 - Creates a local fork of the Ethereum network using Hardhat
-- Deploys the exploit contract (`MockRiskyDiceGameExploit`) sending 10 ETH to the constructor
+- Deploys the exploit contract (`MockSolidityDiceGameExploit`) sending 10 ETH to the constructor
-- Deploys the target contract (`MockRiskyDiceGame`) with 10 ETH balance via the exploit contract constructor
+- Deploys the target contract (`MockSolidityDiceGame`) with 10 ETH balance via the exploit contract constructor

 ### 2. Finding Winning Parameters
 The exploit contract's `testDeterministicHashResult()` function: